animafps/blog/src/posts/arena-fps-the-final-death-of-the-genre.md

 the development is stuck in this mentality to be just like quake 3 arena but then somehow be better and still achieve which never works and never will without fundamental changes.
-And this will piss off a lot of fans of the Quake franchise and style who have played for 15+ years but it’s dead.
+And this will upset a lot of fans of the Quake franchise and style who have played for 15+ years but it’s dead.
 Quake was popular when there was nothing better to play so it was a monopoly on games and LAN parties were popular so it’s the only thing people knew about which had